Getting Started

 Understanding meta-tools

-Section titled “Understanding meta-tools”By default, the server runs in meta-tool mode — instead of registering hundreds of individual tools (up to 1011 on GitLab.com Enterprise/Premium), it consolidates them into 32 domain-level meta-tools (47 on self-managed Enterprise/Premium, 48 on GitLab.com Enterprise/Premium with Orbit) that cover 100% of the functionality.
+Section titled “Understanding meta-tools”By default, the server runs in dynamic find/execute mode with gitlab_find_action and gitlab_execute_action.
+Set TOOL_SURFACE=meta to use 32 domain-level meta-tools (49 on self-managed Enterprise/Premium, 50 on GitLab.com Enterprise/Premium with Orbit) that cover the same functionality through consolidated domain dispatchers.

 For example, instead of separate gitlab_list_issues, gitlab_create_issue, gitlab_close_issue tools, there’s a single gitlab_issue tool with an action parameter: